MarianoJT88/PD-Flow/README.txt

 --out <root>    : The output file name root.
 Defaults to pdflow.
                   The results will be written to <root>_resultsNN.txt and root_representationNN.png where NN is a two digit number.

+--no-show       : Supresses display of images so that the code can be run in batch mode.
+Output files are still generated

 The algorithm convergence is set to a fixed number of iterations at each level of the coarse-to-fine scheme, and depends on the amount of levels and the level itself.
 If necessary, it can be changed by modifying the variable num_max_iter[].